 |Disneyland Paris Express||Gare du Nord or Eiffel Tower||60 min||View|

 |Train||Paris center||45 min||7.60€ (1 way, 1 pax)|

 How to Get from Paris to Disneyland Paris

 If you want to travel to Disneyland Paris in your own car, then the journey time Paris to Disneyland Paris is approximately 40 minutes without traffic.
 Disneyland Paris has a large area devoted to car parks.

 Private Car Transfer

-If you are looking for a comfortable door to door service for you and your family, Welcome pickups can help.
-Welcome proposes comfortable transfer services with good cars and the best English speaking drivers in Paris.
-This service is particularly interesting on the way back when the kids are destroyed after an exciting day with Mickey & Co.
+If you are looking for a comfortable door-to-door service for you and your family, Welcome pickups can help.
+Welcome proposes comfortable transfer services with good cars and the best English-speaking drivers in Paris.
+This service is particularly interesting on the way back when the kids are destroyed after an exciting day with Mickey and his friends.

 Bus Disneyland Paris (Disneyland Paris Express)

-Disneyland Paris does offer a shuttle bus service to the city center.
-This Paris Disney shuttle is called Disneyland Paris Express and it offers 2 shuttle services.
+Disneyland Paris does offer a shuttle bus service from the city center.
+This Paris-Disney shuttle is called Disneyland Paris Express, and it offers 2 options: